 The small and vibrant community of Frankford exists no longer, but the cemetery, restored church, native prairie remnant, Indian Springs, and wagon yard at Frankford will survive long into the future, enlightening subsequent generations of prairie enthusiasts with a few secrets from the past.

-In January 2019, the North Texas Chapter adopted Frankford Praire as an approved project in collaboration with the Blackland Prairie Chapter and leader Rich Jaynes.
+In January 2019, the North Texas Chapter adopted Frankford Prairie as an approved project in collaboration with the Blackland Prairie Chapter and leader Rich Jaynes.
 Each workday Rich shares his extraordinary and abundant knowledge on prairie ecology with volunteers eager to learn more about plant identification.

 The philosophy at Frankford is to not ‘restore’ the prairie, but rather ‘liberate’ the existing native plants by removing invasive non-natives, allowing desired natives to flourish after decades of moderately destructive human activity.